m-spangenberg/exercises_databases/README.md

 RETURN s
 ```

-To vary depth, in other words, to recursively search or chain relationsin order to search for the friends of their friends, and so on.
+To vary depth, in other words, to recursively search or chain relationship order to search for the friends of their friends, and so on.

 * '*0..2' in this context would chain a search between 0 and 2 connections, or in other words all the students that can be reached in at most two steps: Marc, his friends, and the friends of his friends.
 Essentially, between the first node and second node, we can have up to two edges.
 With zero edges it refers to the node itself.